Pike County GA DUI Lawyer – Pike County GA DUI Attorney

 Zebulon GA DUI Lawyer – Zebulon GA DUI Attorney

 Experience counts; especially when your freedom is at stake.
 The Law Office of Richard Lawson knows how tough Georgia laws are on people who have been arrested and charged with DUI.

-Richard Lawson began his legal career over twenty years ago as a Georgia DUI prosecutor.
+Richard Lawson began his legal career over twenty five years ago as a Georgia DUI prosecutor.
 His experience with both sides of the courtroom gives each case an advantage.
 He and his team of Pike County GA DUI Lawyers know how important it is to plead “not guilty” and fight your DUI charge.
 A DUI conviction can lead to thousands of dollars in fines and fees, possible jail time, and a driver's license suspension.
 Are you ready to put his experience and knowledge to work for you and your Pike County Georgia DUI case?
 Check out his reviews on Avvo and contact us for a free, no-obligation consultation.

 DUI Overview – What You Should Know

 An arrest for DUI is a stressful experience.
 An arrest can impact your life in many ways for years to come.
 A DUI conviction can lead to penalties such as:

 If you were arrested for DUI, you will need a strong, aggressive Pike County GA DUI Attorney on your side.
 Our Pike County Georgia DUI Lawyers take each and every case seriously.
 Whether your arrest occurred because you made the wrong decision to drink and drive, or unfairly charged with DUI in Pike County GA, a Pike County Georgia DUI Attorney from the Law Offices of Richard Lawson will fight for you and your freedom.